gchumillas/typescript-library-template/README.md

 **Caveats:** If you use VSCode, you may need to reload the window (`Crl + P` and `Developer: Reload Window`) after replacing the library name.

-and finally install the dependencies:
+And finally install the dependencies:

 ```bash
 yarn install